 Running a successful estate and letting agency is far from simple.
 Both buyers and sellers rightly expect you to be the expert, and more often than not you will be.

-But nobody is perfect and even the most diligent estate or lettings agent is not beyond making mistakes.
+But nobody is perfect and even the most diligent property agent is not beyond making expensive mistakes.

 Fortunately, there are ways you can cover your business from any mishaps that you might have by taking out professional indemnity insurance.
-Here we take a better look at what professional indemnity insurance is and why your business needs it.
+Here we look at what professional indemnity insurance is and why your business needs it.

 - How much does it cost?